esciencecenter-digital-skills/medical-image-processing/episodes/medical_imaging.md

 ![Knee series.](fig/knee_gallery.jpeg){alt='Knee series.'}
 *image courtesy of Radiopaedia, author and ID on image*

 Modern x-rays are born digital.
-No actual "film" is produced, rather a DICOM file which contains arrays in JPEG files.
-Technically, the arrays could have been (and sometimes even are) put in PNG or other types of files, but typically JPEGs are the ones typically used for x-rays.
+No actual "film" is produced, rather a DICOM file which typically contains arrays in JPEG files.

 We could use the metaphor of a wrapped present here.
 The DICOM file contains metadata around the image data, wrapping it.
 The image data itself is a bunch of 2D-arrays, but these have been organized to a specific shape - they are "boxed" by JPEG files.
 JPEG is a container format.
 There are JPEG files (emphasis on the plural) in a single DICOM file which typically contain images of the same body part with different angles of acquisition.

 We can take x-rays from any angle and even do them repeatedly, and this allows for flouroscopy.
-Because flouroscopy adds a time dimension to X-ray , you could argue they are three dimensional images in a philisophical sense, possesing an X, Y and time dimension.
-Below is an flouroscopy image of a patient swalloing barium.
+Because fluoroscopy adds a time dimension to X-ray the data becomes 3-dimensional, possessing an X, Y and time dimension.
+Below is a fluoroscopy image of a patient swallowing barium.

 ![Floursocopy.](fig/fluoro.gif){alt='Floursocopy.'}
 *image courtesy of Ptrump16, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons*